jmcinern/CapstoneProject/README.md

 Abstract of thesis:
-This thesis investigates the relationship between sentiment expressed in news media from Francophone Africa towards France and its impact on the French stock market.
+This project investigates the relationship between sentiment expressed in news media from Francophone Africa towards France and its impact on the French stock market.

 A French language corpus of 1,678,267 words across 52 newspapers and 23 countries was collected and constructed.
-The negative sentiment of these articles over the time span 2022-2023 was measured.
-5 different sentiment lexicons were used to compare their negative measurement's impact on the French stock market.\\~\\
+The negative sentiment of these articles was measured over the time span 2022-2023.
+5 different sentiment lexicons were used to compare their negative sentiment measurement’s impact on the French stock market.

-Financial data from the CAQ 40 stock index was also collected and the impact of the negative sentiment towards France from these newspapers was statistically evaluated using vector autoregression.
+Financial data from the CAC 40 French financial index was also collected, and the impact of the negative sentiment on the financial market was statistically evaluated using multivariate vector autoregressive econometric models.

-The project is ran in the main.py, which runs the other relevant classes.
+The negative sentiment measurements of each lexicon were compared, and it was found that the lexicons designed for analysing financial media appear to be more appropriate in de- tecting a relationship between the negative sentiment news media proxies and financial market proxies. ii

 - DATA: stores files of news articles downloaded from LexisNexis.
 - Dictionaries: Stores the sentiment lexicon used for reference in sentiment analysis.